Recovery FAQs

 What is a LIM report?

 LIM stands for Land Information Memorandum and is a summary of information Auckland Council holds about a property.
 This includes red, yellow or white placards.
-Find out more here.
+Find out more about LIM reports here.

 You can progress necessary insurance-funded repairs to your home while you wait for your property category without being disadvantaged if your home is later categorised as 2P or 3.
 The outcome will be different depending on which category you are given, as follows: